PouceHeure/drawio_sync_img/README.md

 # drawio_sync_img

 Synchronizes the pages of a drawio document.
 The script saves each page in an image with the same page name.
+The script saves synchronization information about previous saves avoiding to re-save image not updated.

 ## Setup